vincent/recast.js/README.md

 It supposes you already have a working emscripten toolchain installed.
 You can also define your paths in the Makefile.
 The Emscripten build can be ran with
 `make build`

+To update the build against the latest [RecastDetour](https://github.com/memononen/recastnavigation) version, use `make update-source build`

 Contribute
 =========